abetterstory/abetter-wordpress/plugins/advanced-database-cleaner/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.0.3 - 06/10/2020 =
+- Tweak: Cleaning the code by deleting unused blocks of code
+- Tweak: Enhancing the security of the plugin

+= 3.0.2 - 01/09/2020 =
+- Fix: fixing an issue in the general cleanup tab preventing users from deleting orphaned items
+- Tweak: we are now using SweetAlert for all popup boxes
+- Tweak: enhancing the JavaScript code
+- Tweak: enhancing some blocks of code
+- Tweak: enhancing the security of the plugin

 = 3.0.1 - 26/08/2020 =
 - Fix: some calls in the JS file has been corrected